Power Series Distribution definition, formula with applications

 Properties

-Some special properties of power series distribution are given-
+Some other special properties of power series distribution are given-

 • If θ=p/(1-p), f(θ)=(1+θ)^n and s={1,2,3,…,n), a set of (n+1) non-negative integers then the power series distribution is tends to binomial distribution.